 Although the likes of Elementor have been built primarily with website page-building in mind, they are ideally suited to the task of creating landing pages and funnels.
 So much so that they are in fact, leaving the old guard landing page software companies in their wake.

 Sure the landing page companies still have traction, they are big players in the space after all.
 These old landing page software companies are still an excellent choice, for some.

 Isn’t it crazy that a company only a handful of years old can now be deemed old?
-These companies, once at the forefront of innovation, have quickly become the lumbering dinosaurs in the space as they have grown very quickly.
+These companies, once at the forefront of innovation, have quickly become the lumbering dinosaurs in the web design space as they have grown very quickly.

 It’s not their fault, they are composed mostly of teams, and teams, by their very nature cannot innovate in the same way.
 Innovation takes a special kind of person.
 A Steve Jobs or Richard Branson.
 A pioneer, a leader, a visionary.

 Larger businesses simply can’t exist without systems and processes without things falling apart.
 But it is these very same systems and methods that stop them from doing anything special.
-They are designed to systemise and scale, and in that, they succeed.
+They are designed to systemize and scale, and in that, they succeed.

 In school, we teach our children to conform, to do as they are told.
 When they veer from the rules, we punish them.
 Lines, detention, sanctions.
 Business teams are no different, neither is society.

 Great things are achieved by the naughty schoolboys.
 By people who question and challenge the status quo in new and exciting ways.
 That was one of Steve Jobs’ watchwords at Apple, challenging the status quo.
 He baked that into what the Apple brand stands for.

 Teams settle into routines, and a culture of this is how we do things around here.
 Habits and routines lead to staleness.
-Innovation asks why do we do it this way?
+Innovation asks why we do it this way.
 What if we tried this way instead?
 Changemakers and innovators seek first to solve problems, solutions to problems are at the core of great marketing.